-- List of 2 (undergraduate) or 3 (MPP) leadership references - Resume - Unofficial transcript (undergraduates/non-first-year MPP) or class list (first-year MPP) - o 1 Outside Letter of Recommendation (undergraduate and MPP) - o 1 Brandeis Letter of Recommendation (undergraduates only) - By Wednesday, November 24th Notifications sent regarding final round interviews This first round application evaluation is completed after a thorough examination of each application by a select team of Segal Fellows and Segal Program Staff team and reviewed by the full Selections Committee.
+- Monday, October 23rd Complete Application Due Online by 11:59p.m.
+EST Complete Application Includes: - o General Online Application - Long and short answer questions - List of 2 (undergraduate) or 3 (MPP) leadership references - Resume - Unofficial transcript (undergraduates/non-first-year MPP) or class list (first-year MPP) - o 1 Outside Letter of Recommendation (undergraduate and MPP) - 1 Brandeis Letter of Recommendation (undergraduates only)

+- By Mid-November Notifications sent regarding final round interviews

+This first round application evaluation is completed after a thorough examination of each application by a select team of Segal Fellows and Segal Program Staff team and reviewed by the full Selections Committee.
 During this time, we may meet with various campus partners, on-campus Fellows and other stakeholders to ascertain necessary information.
 This includes the mandatory conduct review completed by the University and shared with the Segal Director.
-Finalists will be contacted regarding the scheduling of finalist interviews. - Monday-Friday, November 29th December 3rd Individual interviews for Finalists These interviews are approximately 45-minutes long with our Selections Committee.
+Finalists will be contacted regarding the scheduling of finalist interviews. - Week of November 27 (exact dates TBA) Individual interviews for Finalists These interviews are approximately 45-minutes long with our Selections Committee.
 This Committee is composed of Segal Program Staff, Fellows, Advisory Board Members, Founders and Family members.
-It is usually no larger than 9 people.
-Interviews may take place virtually. - By ~December 17th - New Segal Fellows Notified
+It is usually no larger than 6 people.
+Interviews may take place virtually. - By Mid-December Finalists are notified of their status